Odden69/ITrain/README.md

 ### Features Left to Implement
 There are quite a few features on my wishing list for this site.
 Apart from some user interface improvements, like pagination of lists and an up to top button on scrolling pages, there are lots of improvements to make.
 - I would like the calendar to be clickable on a date to create a session instead of using a separate button.
-- I would like to add tags to exercises and workouts and also add dynamic filters to the forms and list views for easier searches when the user can filter on tags and muscle groups.
+- I would like to add tags to exercises and workouts and also add dynamic filters to the forms and list views, for easier searches when the user can filter on tags and muscle groups.
 - There should be a user account page where password and usernames could be changed.
 - I would like to add a checkbox where a workout and an exercise can be disabled and not visible in the forms, but saved for future use.
 - I would like a copy function to create a session similar to an old one.